St. Gereon's Basilica

 Nearby Attractions

-2. Museum Ludwig: Also nearby, this art museum houses a vast collection of modern art, including works by Picasso and Warhol, making it a fascinating stop for art lovers.
+2. Museum Ludwig: Located nearby, this museum houses an impressive collection of modern art, including works by Picasso and Warhol, making it a fascinating stop for art enthusiasts.

 Insider Tips